 Characterized by hill sloped tea plantations, valley growing vegetable plots & forest tops, Ella is a backpacker hub is situated in the southern edge of Hill Country.
 There are several natural and man-made attractions present here.
 Avid hikers & trekkers are bound to have a gala time at Ella Rock.
 Named after the nation’s most sacred mountain “Adam’s Peak”, the hillock of “Little Adam’s Peak” bears an almost uncanny resemblance.
 The brick & rock built Demodara Nine Arch Bridge is rather fascinating to look at.
 Self-professed tea lovers can always head to Halpewatte Tea Factory to know more about their beloved beverage.
 Ella Spice Garden gives one a better insight of Sri Lankan food & cuisine.
 There are plenty of things to do in Ella and is one of the highly recommended places to visit in Sri Lanka.

 7) Yala National Park

 Yala National Park is the nation’s second largest & most visited national park.
 It proves to be a vital site for the protection of Sri Lankan elephants, aquatic birds & Sri Lankan leopards.
 The park hosts a kaleidoscope of various ecosystem which include sandy beaches, thorn forests, grasslands, fresh water and marine wetlands & more.
-The park shelters a diverse range of birds such as Sri Lanka grey hornbill, blue-tailed bee-eater, black capped bulbul to name a few.This park is famous for having the highest leopard concentration in the world.
+The Yala National Park shelters a diverse range of birds such as Sri Lanka grey hornbill, blue-tailed bee-eater, black capped bulbul to name a few.This park is famous for having the highest leopard concentration in the world.
 Large varieties of mammals, invertebrates, reptiles, fish & amphibians are also found here.Yala is also historically significant as it has housed many ancient civilizations.
 Two important pilgrimage sites namely Sithulpahuwa and Magul Vihara are located in the premises.

 8) Mirissa (South Coast)